Volumes Manager Command

 A single volume calculation will generate a single set of results tables in the graphics view which will be updated with each new result that you generate.
 The tables are drawn on a user defined layer, each boundary has its own result table and a master table is drawn at a defined location that summarizes the results for all boundaries used in the calculations.
 If you require multiple result tables - one for each result calculation, you can generate the master results table for any result computation from the Results Tab.

 For example, on a project you are surveying the site once per week for the determination of progress volumes.
 You can either have one volume calculation called Progress Volumes and within that have many separate results (one for each weekly survey) or you can have Multiple volume calculations, one for each weekly survey.
-The first method nests the weekly results under one volume calculation, the second method creates each volume calculation as a separate line item.
+The first method nests the weekly results under one volume calculation, the second method creates each volume calculation as a separate line item within the volume calculation.
 Either approach can be used.

 For the same Progress Volume results, the same Boundary Group can be used each week to break the volumes out into Project Phases or Separate Work Areas, or you can change the Boundary Group each week as work areas change on the project etc.